 The course often begins with an overview of IoT, its background, and its impact on various industries.
 The course then goes in-depth on the different parts of an IoT systems.
 The design and construction of an IoT system, as well as the choice of the best hardware, software, and communication protocols, will be taught to the students.
 The course will also help students to understand how to analyse data generated by IoT systems, and how to apply machine learning and data analytics techniques to derive insights and make informed decisions.
-Additionally, the course will learn about the best practices and techniques for securing IoT systems, and how to mitigate the risks associated with IoT deployments.
+Additionally, the course will discuss the challenges of IoT, such as security, privacy, and ethical concerns.
+Students will learn about the best practices and techniques for securing IoT systems, and how to mitigate the risks associated with IoT deployments.

-IT ELECTRONICS 3
+IT ELECTRONICS 3 ITCS300 | ITEL300